 New Care and Business Models

 Is the app innovative?
 The results and data derived from clinical trials can help develop new trends in healthcare, and mobile health studies can open the door to new business partnerships.
-Combining Samsung mobile technologies for healthcare with partners who offer proven clinical tools is one way to ensure maximum efficacy, privacy and usability.
+Combining mobile technologies for healthcare with partners who offer proven clinical tools is one way to ensure maximum efficacy, privacy and usability.

 Learn more about healthcare technology solutions from Samsung.